infochimps-labs/ironfan/README.md

 The facets are described and scale independently.
 If you'd like to add more webnodes, just increase the instance count.
 If a machine misbehaves, just terminate it.
 Running `knife cluster launch web_demo webnode` will note which machines are missing, and launch and configure them appropriately.

 Ironfan speaks naturally to both Chef and your cloud provider.
-The esnode's `cluster_role.override_attributes` statement will be synchronized to the chef server, pinning the elasticsearch version across the clients and server..
-Your chef roles should focus system-specific information; the cluster file lets you see the architecture as a whole.
+The esnode's `cluster_role.override_attributes` statement will be synchronized to the chef server, pinning the elasticsearch version across the server and clients.
+Your chef roles should focus on specific subsystems; the cluster file lets you see the architecture as a whole.

 With these simple settings, if you have already [set up chef's knife to launch cloud servers](http://wiki.opscode.com/display/chef/Launch+Cloud+Instances+with+Knife), typing `knife cluster launch demosimple --bootstrap` will (using Amazon EC2 as an example):